Virgil Hooe: Personal life

 Hooe married his first wife, Candice Kranz, in 1971.
-Their daughter, Tiffani, was born in 1974.
+Their daughter was born in 1974.
 After moving to Alaska, Hooe was remarried to Celeste Anne Faris in 1976.
 They divorced in 1979.
 In 1988, Hooe married Elizabeth "Liz" Hansen, a former multi-sport star at Dimond High School whom he met while playing volleyball.
 She died of ovarian cancer in 2012.
-They had a son, Trevor, and a daughter, Morgan, who was an All-American volleyball player at Alaska Anchorage.
+They had two children, including Morgan Hooe, who was an All-American volleyball player at Alaska Anchorage before transitioning to coaching.